Abstract

 4.2 Implementation

-At the implementation level, our model requires two stages of adaptation: site-specific adaptation, as presented in [14], and a second level where we compute the variance of healthy change (noise) in healthy controls.
+At the implementation level, our approach requires two stages of adaptation: sitespecific adaptation, as presented in [10], and a second level where we compute the variance of healthy longitudinal change (noise) in healthy controls.
 However, if the number of longitudinal controls is limited, the site-specific adaptation may be omitted.
 The purpose of site-specific adaptation is to generate unbiased cross-sectional z-scores that are zero-centered with a variance of one for healthy controls.
 However, in the case of longitudinal analysis, the offset and normalisation constant are irrelevant since they will be identical for both visits.
-Therefore, the estimation of healthy change is the only essential factor in producing the z-diff score.
+Therefore, the estimation of healthy longitudinal change is the only essential factor in producing the z-diff score.
 Note that in this scenario, the cross-sectional result should not be interpreted.

 4.3 Clinical results

-Examination of the effect of preprocessing on z-scores showed that longitudinal preprocessing indeed decreases intra-subject variability compared to cross-sectional preprocessing.
-However, to assess the added benefit of the preprocessing, we also computed the core results (regions that significantly changed in time) for the crosssectional data.
+Examination of the effect of preprocessing on z-scores showed that longitudinal pre-processing indeed decreases intra-subject variability compared to cross-sectional pre-processing.
+However, to assess the added benefit of the preprocessing, we also computed the core results (regions that significantly changed in time) for the cross-sectional data.
 The significant results were mostly consistent with a longitudinal pipeline: Six out of seven originally significant regions were still statistically significant (with the exception of the right middle frontal sulcus), and three other regions were labelled significant: the left superior frontal gyrus, the right inferior frontal sulcus, and the right medial or olfactory orbital sulcus (Supp.
 Fig. 3).
 Therefore, it is also possible to use cross-sectional preprocessing for longitudinal analysis; however, at a cost of increased between-visit variance and consequently decreased power (in comparison to the longitudinal preprocessing).

-The observation of cortical normalisation between the visits of early schizophrenia patients is, to a degree, counterintuitive and inconsistent with other works, which mostly report grey matter thinning.
-However, a meta-analysis of 50 longitudinal studies examining individuals with a heightened risk of psychosis revealed that 15 of the 19 studies indicated deviations in grey matter developmental trajectories between those with persistent symptoms and those whose symptoms resolved [19].
+Furthermore, a meta-analysis of 50 longitudinal studies examining individuals with a heightened risk of psychosis revealed that 15 of the 19 studies indicated deviations in grey matter developmental trajectories between those with persistent symptoms and those whose symptoms resolved [17].
 The authors propose that grey matter developmental trajectories may return to normal levels in individuals in the High-Risk Remitting group by early adulthood, whereas neurological irregularities may continue to advance in those whose symptoms do not resolve.
-Although our cohort had already received a diagnosis of schizophrenia, it is possible that early identification and treatment supported these compensatory mech-anisms, as demonstrated by the normalisation of grey matter thickness in frontal regions.
+Although our cohort had already received a diagnosis of schizophrenia, it is possible that early identification and treatment supported these compensatory mechanisms, as demonstrated by the normalisation of grey matter thickness in frontal regions.
 Notably, the affected regions also increased in raw grey matter thickness (as measured in mm, see Supp.
 Fig. 4).

-The first PCA component, which predominantly captured global changes in grey matter thickness, displayed a negative correlation with improvements in the GAF score (Fig. 5 (C)).
+The first PCA component, which predominantly captured global changes in grey matter thickness, displayed a negative correlation with improvements in the GAF score (Fig. 7 (C)).
 This unexpected inverse relationship would suggest that patients who demonstrated clinical improvement over time exhibited a more pronounced decrease in grey matter thickness, as quantified by the z-diff score.
 However, further investigation revealed that this correlation was primarily driven by the patients’ GAF scores in the initial visit.
 Specifically, the correlation between GAF scores at the first visit and the first PCA component yielded a coefficient of R = 0.19 (p = 0.06), whereas the correlation with scores at the second visit was R = -0.10 (p = 0.31).
 These findings suggest that lower GAF scores during the initial visit are predictive of subsequent grey matter thinning.

-Conversely, the interpretation of the second PCA component, significantly correlated with changes in the PANSS score, was more straightforward (Fig. 5 (D)).
+Conversely, the interpretation of the second PCA component, significantly correlated with changes in the PANSS score, was more straightforward (Fig. 7 (D)).
 The observed normalisation of grey matter thickness in frontal areas was positively correlated with improvements in the PANSS scale, indicating that symptom amelioration was accompanied by the normalisation of grey matter thickness in these regions.

-Finally, we conducted an analysis of change using conventional statistical approaches to compare the results with normative modelling.
+Finally, we conducted an analysis of longitudinal change using conventional statistical approaches to compare the results with normative modelling.
 Out of 148 areas tested by ANCOVA, 6 were statistically significant.
 However, after controlling for multiple comparisons, no IDP persisted.
 This result highlights the advantages of normative models and shows improved sensitivity of our method in comparison with more conventional approaches.

 4.4 Limitations